GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 We didn't specify a version with the `--version` flag, so one was generated automatically.
 The generated version might look something like `20151005t21174`.
-To see the generated version go this address:
+To see the generated version go to this address:

 `https://console.developers.google.com/appengine/versions?project=[YOUR_PROJECT_ID]`